QuorumDMS/server-code-challenge/README.md

 This exercise is a short simulation of the environment that we work with every day.
 More important than actually solving the problems, **we want to see how you go about solving problems** and learning about the technologies that are essential in your job.

 The goals of this challenge is to exhibit your working knowledge of Javascript, Postgres, Docker, and Git.
-We want you to use your problem solving and pattern recognition skills to come up with your own solution. **Throughout the process, your interviewer remains as a first class resource, and is available for pair programming and any questions**.
+We want you to use your problem solving and pattern recognition skills to come up with your own solution. **Throughout the process your interviewer remains as a first class resource, and is available for pair programming and any questions**.
 Do not hesitate to contact me at **matt@autovance.com**.

 ## Challenge Directions